Navigator menu commands

 To make all of the points be in one group, press the 'Add points' button and mark all 5 points before pressing 'Stop Adding'.
 As long as one of the points is the current item, you can select this command.
 The program will then ask for the label of a polygon that you want to fill.
 If you leave the text box blank, it will create points for all positions in the rectangle indicated by the corners.
 If you enter a valid label for a polygon that contains the points (specifically, the centroid of the points), then it will add points to fill the polygon, extending the rectangle beyond the corners that you have marked if necessary.
 If you are filling an elongated region, you can reduce errors from extrapolation by marking the corner with two adjacent points near the middle of the region instead of near one end.

-Once you have added a grid with a 5-point pattern like this, you can add a grid in a new area with the same spacing and orientation by simply adding a single point in the new area.
+Once you have added a grid with a 5- or 7-point pattern like this, you can add a grid in a new area with the same spacing and orientation by simply adding a single point in the new area.
 It must be the only point in the group, so press 'Add points', add the point, and press 'Stop Adding'.
 If you are not filling a polygon, the point should be at the same corner of the region to fill as the corner of the 5-point pattern with two adjacent points.
-If you are filling a polygon, put the point near the middle of the polygon to reduce extrapolation errors.
+If you are filling a polygon, the program will test for whether either this point itself, or the center of the grid that would extend from that point as its corner, is in the polygon.
+Thus, you can put the point near the middle of the polygon to reduce extrapolation errors.
+(The test for the point itself being in the polygon was added in SerialEM 3.7.4).

 To add a line of points, simply add a group of three points to indicate the extent and spacing of the line, such as: